xDazld/MSOE-Coding-Standard/README.md

 14. Set the JDK option to the latest version of Liberica that has stable support in IntelliJ.
 It is probably the highest number, but check with your instructor.
 (This enables JavaFX, its source code, and its documentation).
 15. Save the settings.

-You should now be setup for coding in Java and JavaFX at MSOE.

 ### Extra steps

 * You may also optionally want to setup Google's [Error Prone](https://errorprone.info/docs/installation#:\~:text=IntelliJ%20IDEA,is%20NOT%20selected.).